Brent Arnel

-Brent John Arnel (born 3 January 1979 in Te Awamutu) is a cricketer who has played six tests for New Zealand.
-A fast bowler, he has represented Northern Districts and Wellington in a domestic career that began in 2006.
+Brent John Arnel (born 3 January 1979) is a New Zealand former professional cricketer who has played six Test matches for the national side.
+A fast bowler, he represented Northern Districts and Wellington in a domestic career that began in 2006.

 Early life

 Arnel was born in Te Awamutu.
 According to his ESPNCricinfo player profile, "as a 10-year-old, Brent Arnel was kicked out of junior cricket because he bowled too fast".
 A promising junior cricketer, Arnel played club cricket in Hamilton with Fraser Tech, and after moving to Wellington he began playing for Onslow Cricket Club.

 Domestic career

 He made his first class debut for Northern Districts in 2006, playing against Canterbury.
 After a strong performance in the 2007–08 season in which he took the most wickets in the State Championship, he was selected for the New Zealand A tour to India.